sachsmc/xactonomial/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of xactonomial is to use an exact (but computational and stochastic) method to compute a confidence interval and a function for calculation of p values in the k sample multinomial setting where interest is about a real-valued functional of the multinomial probabilities.
+The goal of xactonomial is to use an exact (but computational and stochastic) method to compute a confidence interval and a function for calculation of p values in the k sample multinomial setting where interest is about a real-valued function of the multinomial probabilities.
+The method is designed to guarantee validity even in small sample sizes.

 ## Installation